almedso/ronto/README.rst

     ronto bootstrap

     # fine grained step by step build
+    ronto fetch
     ronto init
     ronto build
     ronto publish

-    # or more compact round-trip
+    # or more compact round-trip (like make all)
     ronto all